quelgeek/pyngres/README.md

 (Note for **Conda** and **Miniconda** users: there is an as-yet undiagnosed problem that prevents **pip** from properly resolving the dependency on **loguru**.
 As a workaround install loguru before installing pyngres.)

+## Documentation
+The primary documentation is the [Actian OpenAPI User Guide](https://docs.actian.com/actianingres/12.0/OpenAPIUser/OpenAPIUser_Title.htm#).
+Additional documentation highlighting the differences between using the Actian OpenAPI with C versus Python is available [here](http://pyngres-docs.duckdns.org), giving advice on debugging, and example solutions to common problems.

 ## Usage

 The pyngres package contains three modules.
 The base **pyngres** module is a set of